simbo1905/spring-bigquery-graphql/README.md

 $ bq set-iam-policy capable-conduit-300818:demo_graphql_java.author policy.json
 ```

-Create a JSON keyfile for the service account and save it in the current directory.
+On the console create a JSON keyfile for the service account and save it in the current directory.
 Then
 run Docker passing in access to that keyfile:

 ```sh